postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

     Cleaning up...

-Now that you have gunicorn, you can test whether it can server your Django application by running the following command:
+Now that you have gunicorn, you can test whether it can serve your Django application by running the following command:

     (hello_django) $ gunicorn_django --bind example.com:8001

-You should now be able to access the Gunicorn server from http://example.com:8001 I intentionally changed port 8000 to 8001 to force your browser to establish a new connection.
+You should now be able to access the Gunicorn server from http://example.com:8001 .
+I intentionally changed port 8000 to 8001 to force your browser to establish a new connection.

 Gunicorn is installed and ready to serve your app.
 Let's set some configuration options to make it more useful.
 I like to set a number of parameters, so let's put them all into a small BASH script, which I save as `bin/gunicorn_start`

 <script src="https://gist.github.com/postrational/5747293.js?file=gunicorn_start.bash"></script>

-Set the executable bit on the gunicorn_start script:
+Set the executable bit on the `gunicorn_start` script:

     $ chmod u+x bin/gunicorn_start